Skip to Content

 Goat cheese and caramelized onion mixture

-1. Once the caramelized onions have cooled, combine the onions with an 8 oz log of goat cheese.
+1. Once the caramelized onions have cooled, combine the onions with the goat cheese.
 Mix well.

 Chicken

-1. Whisk together your egg and a splash of milk.
+1. In a bowl, whisk together your egg and milk.

-2. Place a couple tablespoons of the goat cheese mixture on each tenderloin.
+2. Place 2 - 3 Tablespoons of the goat cheese mixture on each tenderloin.
 Be as generous as you can without making it too difficult to roll.

-3. Once your chicken is rolled, dip it in the egg and milk mixture, then coat with bread crumbs.
+3. Once your chicken is rolled, dip it in the egg mixture, then coat with bread crumbs.
 Set aside until all your tenderloins are rolled.

-5. Finish cooking the chicken in the oven at 350 degrees until they are cooked all the way through.
+6. Finish cooking the chicken in the oven at 350 degrees until they are cooked all the way through.
 Chicken should register 165 degrees to be considered done.
+This should take 10 - 15 minutes.

 Sauce (optional)